contextvibes/firebase-studio-python/CONTRIBUTING.md

-# Contributing to Go Starter Templates
+# Contributing to Python Starter Templates

 First off, thank you for considering contributing!
 Your help is essential for making these templates better for everyone.

 This document provides guidelines for contributing to this project.
 Please feel free to propose changes to this document in a pull request.

-## Community Guidelines

-We strive to maintain a positive and welcoming environment.
-All participants are expected to act professionally and respectfully toward others.
-Please see the Code of Conduct section in the main `README.md`.

 ## How Can I Contribute?